cbg-ethz/cowwid/README.md

 ---
-Date:	2022-02-15
+Date:	2022-11-15
-Version:	0.7.1
+Version:	0.9
 ---
 # Wastewater reporting bioinformatics procedure

+This repository os our _**Standard of Procedure**_, its puprose is to **document the current procedure** used to process wastewater.

+Although it can transitionnally contain segments of code, these are merely notebooks showing temporary procedure in place (e.g.: uploading JSON formatted data to Cov-Spectrum).
+Any computation (e.g.: variant deconvolution) will eventually be integrated into the software component we rely upon.

+The current software includes:

+ - [V-pipe](https://github.com/cbg-ethz/V-pipe) : Our main Virus NGS Analysis workflow
+ - [cojac](https://github.com/cbg-ethz/cojac) : Tools for early detection based on combination of mutations
+ - [LolliPop](https://github.com/cbg-ethz/LolliPop) : Tools for kernel-based deconvolution of variants

+# CAVEAT: Pre-release

+We're currenlty in the process of integrating most of the processing into V-pipe.
+A prototype of this integration is available in branch [ninjaturtles](https://github.com/cbg-ethz/V-pipe/tree/ninjaturtles).
+This prototype still contains hard-coded value.

+A config file-based version is coming next.

 # Introduction

 This readme file describes the procedure which is used since 2021-06-01 to prepare the wastewater-based SARS-CoV-2 prevalence display on [CoV-Spectrum](https://cov-spectrum.ethz.ch/story/wastewater-in-switzerland) as used on the page [Surveillance of SARS-CoV-2 genomic variants in wastewater](https://bsse.ethz.ch/cbg/research/computational-virology/sarscov2-variants-wastewater-surveillance.html).
-The main reference is [doi:10.1101/2021.01.08.21249379](https://www.medrxiv.org/content/10.1101/2021.01.08.21249379).
+The main references are [doi:10.1038/s41564-022-01185-x](https://doi.org/10.1038/s41564-022-01185-x) (preprint: [doi:10.1101/2021.01.08.21249379](https://www.medrxiv.org/content/10.1101/2021.01.08.21249379)), and  [doi:10.1101/2022.11.02.22281825](https://doi.org/10.1101/2022.11.02.22281825).

+It relies on V-pipe for most of the processing.
+The key steps are:

+- [_Base processing_](#Base_processing): reads QC, alignments, etc. classic SARS-CoV-2 pipeline
+- [_Cooccurrence analysis_](#Coocurrence_analysis): detect variats early using cooccurrence of mutations.
+- [_Wastewater analysis_](#Wastewater_analysis): build variant curves, by deconvoluting for the variants found in the previous step.

 # Base processing